aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 * __onFailure__: In the event a record fails and consumes all retries, the record will be sent to SQS queue or SNS topic that is specified here
 * __parallelizationFactor__: The number of batches to concurrently process on each shard.
 * __retryAttempts__: The maximum number of times a record should be retried in the event of failure.
-* __startingPosition__: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
-'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all records that arrived prior to attaching the event source.
+* __startingPosition__: Will determine where to being consumption.
+'LATEST' will start at the most recent record and ignore all records that arrived prior to attaching the event source, 'TRIM_HORIZON' will start at the oldest record and ensure you process all available data, while 'AT_TIMESTAMP' will start reading records from a specified time stamp.
+* __startingPositionTimestamp__: The time stamp from which to start reading.
+Used in conjunction with __startingPosition__.
 * __tumblingWindow__: The duration in seconds of a processing window when using streams.
 * __enabled__: If the DynamoDB Streams event source mapping should be enabled.
 The default is true.